elmar-hinz/TYPO3.docker-development/README.md

 Running
 -------

+You need the real IP of your database server.
+If your DB is on your local machine neither _localhost_ nor _127.0.0.1_ will work.
+From within the container they point to the container.
+See Appendix for how to set up a permanent IP for your local machine.

+If your DB is within another container, use the IP assigned to that container.

-### Option1: Fresh installation
+### Option 1: Fresh installation

-Log into the container and create the file **FIRST_INSTALLATION**.

-    touch /var/www/html/FIRST_INSTALLATION

 Execute the usual TYPO3 setup in your web browser.

-### Option2: Fresh installation
+### Option 2: Existing installation

-If the setup of the DB in *typo3conf/* was not changed, you should be done.
+If needed adjust the IP of the DB in *typo3conf/LocalConfiguration.php*.
+You are ready to run.

 Xdebug with PHPStorm
 --------------------